 The Countryside and Rights of Way Act (CRoW) introduced a `Right to Roam` across mapped `Access Land`.
 As well as opening up vast tracts of countryside to walkers CRoW also gave landowners and farmers permission to restrict this new right for up to 28 days each year.
 To find out more about the `Right to Roam` all you need to do is to click on the `Access Land` waymarking symbol at the beginning of this section and all the information you need to know is set out in black and white.
 If you also want to find out whether any restrictions apply to any of the areas over which you intend to walk in the near future all you have to do is to CLICK HERE and you are almost up and running.
 Finally, if you do not already know `The Countryside Code` then simply CLICK HERE.

 The prevailing south westerly wind sheds most of its precipitation long before reaching the Cheviot Hills and, as a consequence, the average rainfall for the high ground is less than half the rainfall of the Lake District and the Scottish Highlands.
 Mountain weather can be very unpredictable so, before you set out for the Cheviot Hills, take a few moments to check out the forecast.
 Unfortunately, it is not an exact science and forecasters have been known to get it wrong.
 At the end of the day, you have to rely on your own judgment whether or not to venture out into the hills.
 The Cheviot Hills cover a fairly wide area so whilst it may be dry to the east, the west may be experiencing weather of quite a different kind.
-In order to help the decision making process have a look at the MET OFFICE BETA website which gives you a huge amount of weather information.
-Simply by CLICKING HERE and changing the 5 day forecast location from London to Middleton, Wooler, Alwinton or the like, you will get the necessary weather information for that part of the Cheviot Hills.
-If you are still not convinced, take a peep at the MOUNTAIN WEATHER INFORMATION SERVICE website for a forecast for the Southern Uplands including the Cheviot Hills on both the Scottish side of the border and the higher hills on the English side.
+In order to help the decision making process have a look at a couple of websites which give you a huge amount of weather information.
+Simply by visiting the Met Office website www.metoffice.gov.uk and inserting place names such as Middleton, Wooler, Alwinton, The Cheviot or the like, you will get the necessary weather information for that part of the Cheviot Hills.
+If you are still not convinced, simply click on MOUNTAIN WEATHER INFORMATION SERVICE for a forecast for the Southern Uplands including the Cheviot Hills on both the Scottish side of the border and the higher hills on the English side.

 Triangulation pillars are a familiar feature of our mountain landscape and have been since 1935 when the re-triangulation of Great Britain was first launched.
 This website aims, in the fullness of time, to give details of as many of the triangulation pillars in the Cheviot Hills as possible.
 This feature will include a photograph of the triangulation pillar, the grid reference, the height and a relatively direct `out and back` route to the summit.
 Just click on the photograph at the beginning of this section to access the details of the triangulation pillars currently available.

 The Picture Gallery contains a selection of photographs of the Cheviot Hills and, hopefully, these images will inspire website visitors to pack their sandwiches and to head for the hills.
 Each photograph has a direct link to one of the walks on the website and by simply clicking on a photograph a detailed route description will appear.
 We regularly update these photographs, so remember to keep popping back to the gallery.
 The website also has a `Photograph of the Week` feature which contains a larger format photograph and operates on the same principle as the Picture Gallery.
 Finally, we have now set up a link to our `cheviotwalks slideshow` and yet another appetite whetting feature designed to get you out and about in the hills.
-To access the Picture Gallery just click HERE, to see the Photograph of the Week click HERE and to visit our Slideshow click HERE.
+To access the Picture Gallery just click HERE and to see the Photograph of the Week click HERE

 Four books of walks, by our own walks writer Geoff Holland, have been published by Darlington based Trailguides Publications as part of their ever-growing portfolio of books focusing on walking in the North East of England.
 All four books contain detailed route descriptions of eight totally new and fascinating walks in the Cheviot Hills and are entitled, `The Cheviot Hills` (£8.50), `Walks from Wooler` (£9.99), `The Hills of Upper Coquetdale` (£8.50) and `Walks on the Wild Side The Cheviot Hills` (£9.99).
 The pages are packed with interesting facts about the area together with a host of photographs taken along the way.
 Add 90p to the amounts shown in brackets to cover postage and packaging and then click on the book icon at the beginning of this section to order your copies direct from the publishers.
 Alternatively, you can find out more about the books and some of the bookshops which currently stock them simply by clicking, HERE.
 These are must-buy books for any discerning walker intent on exploring the Cheviot Hills by a writer who was described by national outdoor magazine, `Country Walking` as, “one of the UK`s most respected guide writers”.